-PALMYRA (AFP) - Leading Russian musicians on Thursday (May 6) staged a classical concert in the ancient theatre of Syria's ravaged Palmyra in a show by the Kremlin to herald its successes in the war-torn country.
+PALMYRA, Syria (AFP) - Leading Russian musicians on Thursday staged a classical concert in the ancient theatre of Syria's ravaged Palmyra in a show by the Kremlin to herald its successes in the war-torn country.

 Famed conductor Valery Gergiev led Saint Petersburg's celebrated Mariinsky orchestra through pieces by Johann Sebastian Bach, Sergei Prokofiev and Rodion Shchedrin in front of a crowd of Russian soldiers, government ministers and journalists.

-Cellist Sergei Roldugin - a personal friend of President Vladimir Putin recently caught up in the scandal over the leaked Panama Papers - played a solo against the stunning backdrop of the Roman amphitheatre where jihadists from the Islamic State group staged mass executions less than a year ago.
+Cellist Sergei Roldugin - a personal friend of President Vladimir Putin recently caught up in the scandal over the leaked Panama Papers - played a solo against the stunning backdrop of the Roman amphitheatre where militants from the Islamic State in Iraq and Syria (ISIS) group staged mass executions less than a year ago.

 "Thank you for today's amazing humanitarian act - the concert in a Palmyra liberated from terrorists," Putin said in an address from Russia broadcast at the start of the concert.